What Is a Nutraceutical Merchant Account?

 Business Registration Documents

 The business registration document can include the articles of incorporation, LLC certificate, DBA certificate, ABN number, company house document, or Canadian number corporation documents.
 Depending on the country where your business is registered, the company registration document may vary.
-Keep in mind that we provide nutraceutical merchant accounts to businesses in multiple countries, including the US, UK, Canada, Australia, New Zealand, and all countries in the European Union and European economic area.
+Keep in mind that we provide nutraceutical merchant accounts to businesses in multiple countries, including the US, UK, Canada, Australia, New Zealand, and all countries in the European Union and European Economic Area.
 To know exactly which type of business document you will need for the application process, do not hesitate to contact us.

 Voided Check or Bank Letter